unlikeplatypus/Pro100Team6/README.md

 # Pro100Team6
-This is our github repository for the Pro100 - Introductory Software Projects
+This is our github repository for the Pro100 - Introductory Software Projects class